 What You Actually Get

-- Training — water chemistry, equipment diagnostics, route planning, and customer communication.
+Training is part of the purchase too.
+New owners get water chemistry, equipment diagnostics, route planning, and customer communication.
+The goal is straightforward: get you ready to service pools correctly and keep customers happy.
 Full curriculum on the Training page.

-We build routes with density in mind.
-When you tell us your preferred area — say, a specific ZIP cluster in Miami, or the northwest side of Phoenix — we build the account list inside that geography, not scattered across the state.
+We build routes with that logic in mind.
+If you want a specific ZIP cluster in Miami or the northwest side of Phoenix, we build the account list around that area.
+The point is not to scatter service stops across a map.
+The point is to create a working territory you can actually service efficiently.

 Who Buys Pool Routes?